sbonaretti/timeSavers/HowTo_ggplot2.md

   ggsave("file_name.pdf", plot = last_plot(), width=3, height=4, dpi=300)
   ```
 Note: Never put anything (e.g. comment) before the `%%R`, otherwise `UsageError: Line magic function `%%R` not found.`

+## Data organization
+The most important thing is to organize data in a dataframe where columns contain the main message to visualize.
+Add columns with labels if you want to group your visualization based on colors, shapes, filling, and size.

 ## Geometries